 The following techniques outline how to locate information about research methodology from library resources.

-The Methods Map is an interactive tool offered by SAGE Research Methods that you can engage with in order to explore the relationships between methods, terms, and concepts found within the database.
+The Methods Map is an interactive tool offered by Sage Research Methods that you can engage with in order to explore the relationships between methods, terms, and concepts found within the database.
 Use it to explore related methods and key terms, browse resources, easily navigate to related topics, and even jump to a result page.
 For a brief introduction, check out the video for more information.

 Little Green Books provide short and accessible texts on all kinds of quantitative methods.
 They provide clear statistical explanations, straightforward empirical examples, and ready-to-use procedures.
-SAGE's Little Green Books address a spectrum of advanced quantitative topics including regression, models, data analysis, experimental design, measurement, survey data, and more.
+Sage's Little Green Books address a spectrum of advanced quantitative topics including regression, models, data analysis, experimental design, measurement, survey data, and more.

 Some databases allow you to limit your search by research methodology.
 PsycArticles and PsycInfo are good examples.
 These databases do allow you to limit your search results to show articles that use a particular methodology.
 Here you may use the Methodology limit box to select your desired research method, as shown below.